Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 The concept of __*Concurrency*__ in iOS is about how to structure your app to avoid such UI performance issues by directing  slow, non-UI tasks to run somewhere other than on the UI thread (aka, the `main` thread).

-Concurrency issues loom large in any lists of the top mistakes made by iOS developers.
+Concurrency issues loom large in any list of the top mistakes made by iOS developers.
 They are also the underlying cause of the majority of negative app reviews.

-Thus, it is not surprising that questions on iOS concurrency are now a standard part of the technical interview process for iOS development jobs.
+Thus it is not surprising that questions on iOS concurrency are now a standard part of the technical interview process for iOS development jobs.

 ## Learning Objectives (5 min)